Holy War (Alicia Keys song): Background and release

-In August 2018, Keys presented Best Male Video at the 2016 MTV Video Music Awards, and to mark the anniversary of Martin Luther King Jr.'s "I Have a Dream" speech, Keys recited and sang an accapella part of the song. in an interview with USA Today, Keys explained that:
+In August 2016, Keys presented Best Male Video at the 2016 MTV Video Music Awards, and to mark the anniversary of Martin Luther King Jr.'s "I Have a Dream" speech, Keys recited and sang an accapella part of the song. in an interview with USA Today, Keys explained that:

 It's a contemplation of who we are and how we really can choose who we want to be.
 Do we want to build walls and have all that fear or do we want to break those walls and get to feel someone?
 You know, we act like things can only be negative.
 We can absolutely continue to grow and be more accepting and understanding.

-After a few live performances of the song in October 2016, Keys released the song for streaming and digital download on October 28, 2026.
+After a few live performances of the song in October 2016, Keys released the song for streaming and digital download on October 28, 2016.

 Composition and lyrics

 "Holy War" is a ballad and lasts for a duration of four minutes and twenty-two seconds.
 The song uses acoustic guitar and drums as its main instrumentation.
 The song has been describes as "mostly acoustic" and "acoustically-driven" while the song has also been described as featuring "cavernous beats", "raspy guitar" as well as "dulled" and "thudding Phil Collins-style" drums.
 Sal cinquemani from Slant wrote that Keys "declares" on the song: “What if sex was holy and war was obscene/And it wasn't twisted,” and noted that "at its core", "Holy War" is a love song.
 In addition, Keys sings: “Maybe we should love somebody / Maybe we could care a little more / Maybe we could love somebody / Instead of polishing the bombs of holy war”.
 Describing its composition, Ryan Reed from Rolling Stone wrote that it "quietly builds its minimalist arrangement, incorporating finger snaps, echoing snares and snaking, reversed samples".

 According to Allmusic's Andy Kellman, the song discusses "backward societal views of war and sex".
 Ben Dandridge-Lemco from The Fader described the song as a "guitar-driven ballad about healing the ills of the world".
 Hilary Hughes from MTV News, described the song as a "free love anthem" and wrote that the song "begs for understanding and compassion to win out over the destructive forces of hate, ignorance, violence, and greed".
 According to Andy Gill from The Independent, the song "critiqu[es] the separatist urge to build walls".
-Accordin to Danny Schwartz from HotNewHipHop, the song could be intpreted in two ways, as an "anti-Trump protest song" or as an "apolitical pro-love anthem".
+According to Danny Schwartz from HotNewHipHop, the song could be intpreted in two ways, as an "anti-Trump protest song" or as an "apolitical pro-love anthem".
 He also opined that Keys "beseeches us to give up divisive language and hateful thoughts and embrace our fellow man" on the song. while Maurita Salkey from Revolt wrote that "Keys shares her passion for bringing people together while emphasizing we are all one and no different from one another".